Plans change. WTF?

 “Everybody has a plan until they get punched in the mouth.”

 That inarguable wisdom comes from boxer Mike Tyson, who should know.
-So should the majority of his opponents and, sadly, perhaps one of his wives.
+So should the majority of his opponents.

 I have never been punched in the mouth—or anywhere else, for that matter—and I’d like it to stay that way.
 But I have had plans change, in large ways and small.